 These days it seems like a new study comes up every day that offers more evidence that the brain is constantly rewiring itself in response to its environment.
 This study once again proves that "your home is in your head" and that by altering your environment and relationships you are actually altering your brain - and therefore - your experience of life.
 Here is an excerpt from the article.

 "Using a combination of functional magnetic resonance tomography, microstimulation and electrophysiology, the scientists were able to trace how large populations of nerve cells in the forebrain reorganize.
-This area of the is active when we remember something or orient ourselves spatially.
+This area of the brain is active when we remember something or orient ourselves spatially.

 "...when a nerve cell A permanently and repeatedly stimulates another nerve cell B, the synapse is altered in such a way that the signal transmission becomes more efficient.
 The membrane potential in the recipient neuron increases as a result.